 The text that appears when Mario collects a Shine Sprite says "Shine get!" in the Japanese version.
 In the international versions, the "get" was removed to fix the awkward grammar.

 Buttons in Text

 The button characters used for when the game explains how to use an in-game function are slightly different between versions.
-In the Japanese version some of the buttons take on a square-shape, while in the international versions the buttons were redone to look more like the actual buttons on the controller.
-Blue added so that the images can be seen better.
+In the Japanese version some of the buttons take on a square-shape, while in the international versions the buttons were redone to look more like the actual buttons on the controller so that the images can be seen better.

 When Yoshi runs out of juice before disappearing, the text "Hungry" appears in the Japanese version.
-In the international version, it's "Fruit".
+In the international versions, it's "Fruit".

 - In Episode 6 of Sirena Beach, Mario has to clean 99% of the goop in the Japanese version but only 95% in the international versions.

 The European version changed a couple of stages as well: